Lake Bangweulu: Other features of the swamps

 On the northern side there are several wide swampy estuaries where rivers enter the lake or swamps, going from north-west to north-east they are: Lupososhi Estuary (16), Luena Estuary (17), Lukuto Estuary (18), Chambeshi Estuary (19) (and Luansenshi Estuary which feeds into it).

 On the eastern and south-eastern sides the swamps are fed by the Munikashi, Luitikila, Lumbatwa, Lukulu and Lulimala rivers.
 The estuaries of the last three are the main dry season grazing grounds of the Black Lechwe.

 In the main part of the swamps, just south of Chilubi Island, is a large area which is very shallow in the flood season and may become fairly dry at the end of the dry season, called the Lunga Bank (27).

 Floodplains

-Large grassy floodplains with an area of about 3,000 km² lie mainly south of the swamps, but also in the north-north-east, acting as an extension of the region in the wet season.
+An area of about 3,000 km2 of large grassy floodplains lies mainly south of the swamps, but also in the north-north-east, acting as an extension of the region in the wet season.
 The southern floodplains are famous for large herds of the near-endemic black lechwe.
 Further information on wildlife of the wetlands is found on the Bangweulu Wetlands page.